-Today I’m excited to share a simple, rustic Christmas ornament for kids in conjunction with the 10 Days of Kid-Made Christmas series hosted by Mama Miss.
+Today I’m excited to share a simple, rustic Wooden Sled Ornament for kids in conjunction with the 10 Days of Kid-Made Christmas series hosted by Mama Miss.
 Like last year, all of the kid-made ornaments are inspired by children’s books.
 It’s one of my favorite blog series—I just know you’ll enjoy following along too!

 This year our ornaments were inspired by Richard Scarry’s The Animals’ Merry Christmas, a delightful book containing 18 short stories and poems.
 My children have always enjoyed Richard Scarry’s characters and simple, old-fashioned stories.
 One of the shorts in the book, The Golden Sled, is about a bear who asks Santa for a golden sled.
 Will he get his request?
 You’ll have to read the story to find out!

-Kids of all ages will enjoy creating and painting miniature wooden sleds ornaments for their Christmas tree or imaginative play.
+Kids of all ages will enjoy creating and painting miniature wooden sled ornaments for their Christmas tree or imaginative play.

-- Apply antiquing medium with brushes.
-Remove excess with a paper towel, then allow the sleds to dry completely.
+Apply the antiquing medium with brushes.
+Remove excess medium with a paper towel, then allow the sleds to dry completely.

 10 DAYS OF A KID-MADE CHRISTMAS